 The effectiveness of fish and fisheries management is heavily reliant on the richness of available information (Carruthers et al. 2014).
 Given the difficulties of undertaking population surveys on aquatic fauna, it is critical that investment in monitoring and assessment aligns with efforts that will more accurately determine the status of a species or fishery.
 Traditional data collection in Australian fisheries has often focused on fishery-dependent sources (e.g. commercial fishing logbook data), with trends in catch rates used to inform changes in the abundance of species (Dichmont et al. 2021).
 In more complex assessments, these fisheries data are often complemented by biological information, and in some cases independent surveys on species of interest that are used to inform population models.
-This has also had a flow on effect of research projects more commonly being designed to focus on commercial wild catch fisheries, rather than datalimited recreational fisheries.
+This has also had a flow on effect of research projects more commonly being designed to focus on commercial wild catch fisheries, rather than data-limited recreational fisheries.
 The result of this is that research questions of highest importance to fisheries assessment may become lower priority due to their difficulty of implementation.
-To enhance the richness of data available to assess the health of fish populations within fisheries, monitoring of wild populations has expanded to survey additional forms of mortality (e.g. recreational fishing) or directly estimate biomass (Macaulay et al. 2013).
-Furthermore, there has been a growing emphasis on data collection and dissemination in near real time.
-The key research questions identified to highlight the further challenges, data needs and concepts that are focal for progressing monitoring and assessment of fish and fisheries in Australia were:
+To enhance the richness of data avail to assess the health of fish populations within fishe monitoring of wild populations has expanded to surv additional forms of mortality (e.g. recreative shin or directly estimate biomass (Macaulay Furthermore, there has been a growing .nph. on data collection and dissemination in near al-time. e kev t the further research questions identified to high. challenges, data needs and cepts that the focal for progressing monitoring and esspect of fish and fisheries in Australia were:

-- 1. How can recreational fishing harvest best be quantified? - 2.
-How does the impact of recreational fishing on target species compare to the impact of commercial fishing? - 3.
+- 1. How can recreate all the pipe has vest best be quantified? - 2.
+How does the imperiation of restructional fishing on target species, compare to the impact of commercial fishing? - 3.
 How can impacts of fishing on bycatch species be reduced? - 4.
 How does recreational fishing affect fish population dynamics (e.g. size and age structure or post-release survival)? - 5.
 How can we develop near real-time estimates of recreational fishing harvest? - 6.
 How can we modify fishing gear to be more selective of target species and reduce bycatch? - 7.
 What river systems contribute the most recruitment to commercial and recreational fisheries? - 8.
-How do we cost effectively assess fish stocks where fishery-dependent data are no longer a reliable indicator of abundance? - 9.
-What are the most effective fishery monitoring and validation methods for multi-species and small-scale fisheries? - 10.
+How do we cost effectively assess fish stocks where fishery-dependent data are no longer a reliable indicator of abundance?

+- 9. What are the most effective fishery monitoring and validation methods for multi-species and small-scale fisheries? - 10.
 How can the occurrence of illegal, unreported and unregulated fishing be identified and mitigated?